junxit/us-congress-bills-116/bill.md

       - **(i)** by striking “The Secretary” and inserting “For each individual responsible for carrying out audits or inspections on behalf of the Secretary, the Secretary”;
       - **(ii)** by inserting “to ensure such individuals receive” before “the training”; and
       - **(iii)** by striking “and retraining of each individual used by the Department as an auditor or inspector, including each individual employed by the Department and all nondepartmental or nongovernmental personnel” and inserting “, continuing education, and other professional development tools necessary to carry out duties and responsibilities”; and
-    - **(B)** in clause (i), by striking “requirements” and inserting “necessary to audit and inspect compliance with all aspects of the risk-based performance standards, including standards related to cybersecurity,”.
+    - **(B)** in clause (i), by striking “requirements” and inserting “necessary to audit and inspect compliance with all aspects of the risk-based performance standards, including standards related to cybersecurity,”;
+    - **(C)** by redesignating clauses (vi) and (vii) as clauses (vii) and (viii), respectively; and
+    - **(D)** by inserting after clause (v) the following new clause:
+      > - **(vi)** the proper credential or certification necessary to conduct inspections related to the cybersecurity standard.

   - **(4)** *Emergency response plans* Such subsection is further amended by adding at the end the following new paragraph:
-    > - **(4)** *Audit of emergency response plan* As part of the audit and inspection process under this subsection, the Secretary shall provide for an annual review of the compliance of a chemical facility with the requirements under subsection (c)(1)(B)(ii)(B) and the adherence of the facility to the emergency response requirements under such subsection.
+    > - **(4)** *Audit of emergency response plan* As part of the audit and inspection process under this subsection, the Secretary shall annually confirm compliance of a chemical facility with the requirements under subsection (c)(1)(B)(ii)(II) including adherence to the facility’s documented policy to contact the local emergency manager or local emergency response provider at least annually regarding emergency response plans at the facility under such subsection.

 - **(f)** *Risk assessment* Section 2102(e) of such Act (6 U.S.C.
 622(e)) is amended—
   - **(1)** in paragraph (2)(B)—